 Today’s front end is a different world

-In this series, we will explore the complexity of today’s front end (read part 2, part 3 and part 4).
+In this series, we will explore the complexity of today’s front end (read part 2 and part 3).
 10-15 years ago, many retail front ends looked similar.
 Today, a variety of factors have led retailers to take different paths.

 Today customers have many more options around how they want to shop.
 Some customers prefer the traditional approach of having a cashier process their order, while other customers prefer processing their own order via self-scan terminals.
 Customers who are more tech savvy may prefer to bypass the terminal all together by scanning their purchases via app as they shop.
 Still other customers may prefer to buy online and pick-up in stores, skipping the shopping experience all together.

 As alluded to above, front ends have become much more sophisticated.
 Managers are asked to lead a larger and more complex operation that involves expanded training needs and oversite.
 Evolving government policies, such as fair work rules and plastic bag restrictions, have also changed the way in which labor is planned and executed.

 Rising turnover in the labor market

 Turnover in the retail workforce has risen significantly over the past decade due to a combination of factors.
 Fierce competition for retailer positions has left younger workers continuously searching for better wages and benefits, sometimes balancing multiple jobs simultaneously.
 Inadequate onboarding, lack of meaningful coaching, and undefined best practices also contribute to employees seeking other opportunities.